-III-A-5.
+3(a)(v).
 Amended Applications Prior to Governing Body Decision

-If the subdivider changes the subdivision application or preliminary plat after the subdivision administrator makes a determination of sufficiency pursuant to Section II-A-3 but before the governing body decision, the subdivider shall submit the amended application to the subdivision administrator for review according to the procedures in Section II-A-4 Amended Applications.
+If the subdivider changes the subdivision application or preliminary plat after the subdivision administrator makes a determination of sufficiency pursuant to Section 2(a)(iii) but before the governing body decision, the subdivider shall submit the amended application to the subdivision administrator for review according to the procedures in Section 2(a)(iv), Amended Applications.

-III-A-6.
+3(a)(vi).
 Subdivider's Preference for Mitigation

-No later than two working days before the meeting at which the governing body is to consider the subdivision application and preliminary plat, the subdivider is encouraged to submit in writing to the subdivision administrator the subdivider's comments on and responses to the subdivision administrator's recommendations, as well as any proposed mitigation measures not already discussed with the subdivision administrator.
-The governing body will consult with the subdivider and will give due weight and consideration to the subdivider's expressed preferences regarding mitigation [Section 76-3-608 (5)(b), MCA] and the mitigation approved by the governing body shall be consistent with the written findings of fact required under 76-3-620, MCA.
+No later than two (2) working days before the meeting at which the governing body is to consider the subdivision application and preliminary plat, the subdivider is encouraged to submit in writing to the subdivision administrator the subdivider's comments on and responses to the subdivision administrator's recommendations, as well as any proposed mitigation measures not already discussed with the subdivision administrator.
+The governing body will consult with the subdivider and will give due weight and consideration to the subdivider's expressed preferences regarding mitigation pursuant to Section 76-3-608 (5)(b), MCA, and the mitigation approved by the governing body shall be consistent with the written findings of fact required under 76-3-620, MCA.